2008-2010 Dodge Charger

 2008 • 2009 • 2010

 In brief: This Crutchfield Research Garage article gives you an overview of your Charger's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your Dodge.
+We'll tell you all about:

 Overview of the Dodge Charger

 The 2008-10 Dodge Charger is one of the last living examples of a true automotive archetype: the big ol’ American sedan.
 It’s handsome, roomy, comfortable and, if it’s “got a Hemi in it,” almost ridiculously powerful.

 The Hemi cars get most of the attention, of course, but, thanks to a thriving tuner market, the V6 models offer plenty of performance potential.
 They look just as good, they’re easier to find, and you’ll probably pay less.
 The money you save can be spent on all sorts of upgrades.
 Like, for example, a new stereo system.

 The factory stereo system